-- R360.16 Where a Member in Public Practice becomes aware of NOCLAR or suspected NOCLAR in relation to a component of a group in either of the following two situations in the context of a Group, the Member shall communicate the matter to the gGroup Engagement Partner unless prohibited from doing so by law or regulation: - (a) The Member in Public Practice performs audit work is, for purposes of an audit of the group Financial Statements, requested by the group Engagement Team to perform work on financial information related to athe component for purposes of the Group Audit; or - (b) The Member in Public Practice is engaged to perform an audit of the component's Financial Statements of a legal entity or business unit that is part of a Group for purposes other than the gGroup aAudit, for example, a statutory audit.
+- R360.16 Where a Member in Public Practice becomes aware of NOCLAR or suspected NOCLAR in either of the following two situations in the context of a Group, the Member shall communicate the matter to the Group Engagement Partner unless prohibited from doing so by law or regulation: - (a) The Member in Public Practice performs audit work related to a Component for purposes of the Group Audit; or - (b) The Member in Public Practice is engaged to perform an audit of the Financial Statements of a legal entity or business unit that is part of a Group for purposes other than the Group Audit, for example, a statutory audit.

-The communication to the $\underline{gG}$ roup Engagement Partner shall be in addition to responding to the matter in accordance with the provisions of this section.
+The communication to the Group Engagement Partner shall be in addition to responding to the matter in accordance with the provisions of this section.

-- 360.16 A1 The purpose of the communication is to enable the gGroup Engagement Partner to be informed about the matter and to determine, in the context of the gGroup aAudit, whether and, if so, how to address it in accordance with the provisions in this section.
-The communication requirement in paragraph R360.16 applies regardless of whether the gGroup Engagement Partner's Firm or Network is the same as or different from the Member in Public Practice's Firm or Network. - R360.17 Where the gGroup Engagement Partner becomes aware of NOCLAR or suspected NOCLAR in the course of an audit of gGroup Audit Financial Statements, the gGroup Engagement Partner shall consider whether the matter might be relevant to one or more components: - (a) One or more Components Whose financial information is subject to audit work for purposes of theaudit of the gGroup AuditFinancial Statements; or - (b) One or more legal entities or business units that are part of the Group and Wwhose Financial Statements are subject to audit for purposes other than the gGroup aAudit, for example, a statutory audit.
+- 360.16 A1 The purpose of the communication is to enable the Group Engagement Partner to be informed about the matter and to determine, in the context of the Group Audit, whether and, if so, how to address it in accordance with the provisions in this section.
+The communication requirement in paragraph R360.16 applies regardless of whether the Group Engagement Partner's Firm or Network is the same as or different from the Member in Public Practice's Firm or Network. - R360.17 Where the Group Engagement Partner becomes aware of NOCLAR or suspected NOCLAR in the course of a Group Audit, the Group Engagement Partner shall consider whether the matter might be relevant to: - (a) One or more Components subject to audit work for purposes of the Group Audit; or - (b) One or more legal entities or business units that are part of the Group and whose Financial Statements are subject to audit for purposes other than the Group Audit, for example, a statutory audit.

-This consideration shall be in addition to responding to the matter in the context of the gGroup aAudit in accordance with the provisions of this section.
+This consideration shall be in addition to responding to the matter in the context of the Group Audit in accordance with the provisions of this section.

-- R360.18 If the NOCLAR or suspected NOCLAR might be relevant to one or more of the cComponents specified in paragraph R360.17(a) and legal entities or business units specified in paragraph R360.17(b), the gCroup Engagement Partner shall take steps to have the matter communicated to those performing audit work at the cComponents, legal entities or business units, unless prohibited from doing so by law or regulation.
-If necessary, the gCroup Engagement Partner shall arrange for appropriate inquiries to be made (either of management or from publicly available information) as to whether the relevant legal entities or business units component(s) specified in paragraph R360.17(b) areis subject to audit and, if so, to ascertain to the extent practicable the identity of the auditors. - 360.18 A1 The purpose of the communication is to enable those responsible for audit work at the eComponents, legal entities or business units to be informed about the matter and to determine whether and, if so, how to address it in accordance with the provisions in this section.
-The communication requirement applies regardless of whether the gGroup Engagement Partner's Firm or Network is the same as or different from the Firms or Networks of those performing audit work at the eComponents, legal entities or business units.
+- R360.18 If the NOCLAR or suspected NOCLAR might be relevant to one or more of the Components specified in paragraph R360.17(a) and legal entities or business units specified in paragraph R360.17(b), the Group Engagement Partner shall take steps to have the matter communicated to those performing audit work at the Components, legal entities or business units, unless prohibited from doing so by law or regulation.
+If necessary, the Group Engagement Partner shall arrange for appropriate inquiries to be made (either of management or from publicly available information) as to whether the relevant legal entities or business units specified in paragraph R360.17(b) are subject to audit and, if so, to ascertain to the extent practicable the identity of the auditors. - 360.18 A1 The purpose of the communication is to enable those responsible for audit work at the Components, legal entities or business units to be informed about the matter and to determine whether and, if so, how to address it in accordance with the provisions in this section.
+The communication requirement applies regardless of whether the Group Engagement Partner's Firm or Network is the same as or different from the Firms or Networks of those performing audit work at the Components, legal entities or business units.